v1 Jawset TurbulenceFD for Cinema 4D

 Often you work out the simulation at a low or medium resolution that allows for quick iterations.
 Then, you would want to simply re-simulate at a higher resolution to get the final result.
 But that may not only add high-res detail but also slightly change the large-scale motion due to the numerical nature of the simulation.
 Up-Res’ing is a way to keep the exact shape and motion of a low- or medium-res simulation and only add high-res detail to it.
 It’s also faster than running a full simulation at the same high resolution.

 With Render Time Sub-Grid Detail TurbulenceFD pushes the Up-Res’ing approach even further.
 Instead of having to run a second pass on your base simulation, you just add the high-res detail to your result at render time.
-For extreme settings this is not as flexible as Up-Res’ing, but it doesn’t require the additional simulation pass or additional cache memory either.
+For extreme settings, this is not as flexible as Up-Res’ing, but it doesn’t require the additional simulation pass or additional cache memory either.

-The current Windows build of TurbulenceFD supports all Cinema 4D versions from R15 to S22.
+Cinema 4D versions from R15 to 2023.

 NOTE: On CINEMA 4D R21 and later, an internet connection is required in order to use this license.